 This could be the most important part of your preparation to staying fit while traveling.
 You’ll need a few minutes with a calendar and your schedule while on the road.
 But also take some time for a few Internet searches, online map study time, and perhaps even an archaic phone call or two.

 Knowing in advance what you’ll confront when you get there will help you work fitness into your day.
-What follows are some fitness tips that have kept our traveling fitness guru, Therese Iknoian, the “She” of HI Travel Tales, sane and fit over decades of worldwide travel:
+What follows are some travel fitness tips that have kept Therese Iknoian, the “She” of HI Travel Tales, sane and fit over decades of worldwide travel.